buzz3791/git_lesson/README.md

-Changed it yet again This repo contains the files used for a git lesson.
+Changed it yet again #4 This repo contains the files used for a git lesson.
-Add a new line for #5